grycap/apricot/README.md

 Like any Jupyter magics, these must be lodaded at the notebook using *%reload_ext apricot_magic* or configure jupyter to load these magics in all notebooks.

+## Docker

+A dockerfile to construct a container with jupyter and apricot configured is under construction.

 ## Licensing

 APRICOT is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/grycap/apricot/blob/master/LICENSE) for the full license text.